Minnesota Twins vs Cleveland Indians - September 14, 2019 Recap

 Taylor Rogers got the final five outs for his 26th save, but had to work out of trouble in the eighth and ninth.

-The Twins' All-Star shortstop also cut off Cleveland's best scoring threat in the third when he speared Santana's line drive with the bases loaded to end the inning.
+The Twins' shortstop also cut off Cleveland's best scoring threat in the third when he speared Carlos Santana's line drive with the bases loaded to end the inning.

+''The home run helped us and the defensive play saved some runs,'' Polanco said. ''I thought I could get it (Santana's liner) once it came off the bat.''

+Smeltzer retired the first six hitters, but hit Jason Kipnis with a pitch to begin the third.
+Roberto Perez singled before Smeltzer retired the next two hitters.
+Oscar Mercado walked and Smeltzer went to a 3-2 count on Santana.
+Polanco made a diving backhand catch of the liner to end the inning.

 TRAINER'S ROOM